vaadin-component-factory/vcf-network/README.md

 To contribute to the component, please read [the guideline](https://github.com/vaadin/vaadin-core/blob/master/CONTRIBUTING.md) first.

-## Vaadin Prime
+## Vaadin Pro

-This component is available in the Vaadin Prime subscription.
+This component is available in the Vaadin Pro subscription.
 It is still open source, but you need to have a valid CVAL license in order to use it.
-Read more at: https://vaadin.com/pricing
+Read more at: [Pricing](https://vaadin.com/pricing)
 ## License

 Commercial Vaadin Add-on License version 3 (CVALv3).
 For license terms, see LICENSE.